apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

   </tr>
 </table>

-JSON does not enforce types or distinguish between integers and floating point values.
+Drill does not support JSON lists of different types.
+For example, JSON does not enforce types or distinguish between integers and floating point values.
 When reading numerical values from a JSON file, Drill distinguishes integers from floating point numbers by the presence or lack of a decimal point.
 If some numbers in a JSON map or array appear with and without a decimal point, such as 0 and 0.0, Drill throws a schema change error.

 ### Handling Type Differences
-Use the all text mode to prevent the schema change error described in the previous section.
+Use the all text mode to prevent the schema change error that occurs from when a JSON list includes different types, as described in the previous section.
 Set the `store.json.all_text_mode` property to true.

     ALTER SYSTEM SET `store.json.all_text_mode` = true;